wgryglas/pelicanReDoc/content/heat-conduction.rst

 View Results
 ----------------------------------------

-In the `Create Slice Monitor`_ slide we have to add slice for sampling results during the calculation.
-We can preview the results in the ``Slices`` tab.
+In the `Create Slice Monitor`_ step we have added a slice for sampling results during the calculation.
+We can preview the results in the ``Slices`` tab of graphics panel.

   #.
-Go to ``Slices`` tab in the 3D graphics window
+Go to ``Slices`` tab in the 3D graphics panel
   #.
 Click on ``Adjust range to data`` button

 .. image:: ./figures/heat-conduction/ht-17-view-results.png